-Figure 17.
+Figure 15.
 Mississippi - Brainerd Major Watershed.

 The MN DNR also has evaluated catchments for each individual lake with greater than 100 acres surface area.
 These lakesheds (catchments) are the "building blocks" for the larger scale watersheds.
 Big Swan Lake falls within lakeshed 1013300 (Figure 19).
 Though very useful for displaying the land and water that contribute directly to a lake, lakesheds are not always true watersheds because they may not show the water flowing into a lake from upstream streams or rivers.
 While some lakes may have only one or two upstream lakesheds draining into them, others may be connected to a large number of lakesheds, reflecting a larger drainage area via stream or river networks.
-For further discussion of Big Swan Lake 's watershed, containing all the lakesheds upstream of the Big Swan Lake lakeshed, see page 20.
-The data
+For further discussion of Big Swan Lake 's watershed, containing all the lakesheds upstream of the Big Swan Lake

-Figure 19.
+Figure 17.
 Big Swan Lake lakeshed (1013300) with land ownership, lakes, wetlands, and rivers illustrated.

-Figure 18.
+Figure 16.
 Big Swan Lake's minor watershed.